capacitor-community/google-maps/README.md

 ## Known Issues

-<li> Right now, its not possible to allow ``mapView`` in the template to scroll along with the Page, it remains at its fixed position.
+<li> Right now, its not possible to allow Map view in the template to scroll along with the Page, it remains at its fixed position.